-As of December 31, 2014, we had a cash balance of \$25.41 million and \$7.99 million of restricted cash.
-Amounts owed to or due from related party represent net disbursements and collections made by our fleet manager, Eurobulk, on behalf of the shipowning companies during the normal course of operations for which they have the right of offset.
+As of December 31, 2015, we had a cash balance of \$8.72 million and \$10.47 million of restricted cash.
+Amounts "owed to" or "due from related party" represent net disbursements and collections made by our fleet manager, Eurobulk, on behalf of the shipowning companies during the normal course of operations which they have the right of offset.
 Typically, amounts are due from such related company to us and mainly consist of advances to our fleet manager of funds to pay for all anticipated vessel expenses.
 We occasionally may owe funds to such related party if the timing of any advance delays disbursement of funds.
-As of December 31, 2014, we had \$1.15 million due to related party.
+As of December 31, 2015, we had \$0.32 million due to related parties.
 Interest earned on funds deposited in related party accounts, if any, is credited to the account of the shipowning companies or Euroseas.
-We do not pay interest for any funds that we may owe to such related company.
-Working capital is current assets minus current liabilities, including the current portion of long term debt.
-We had a working capital surplus of \$5.66 million including the current portion of long term debt of \$19.51 million as of December 31, 2014.
-We expect to finance our capital commitments for our vessels under construction via long term borrowings and equity offerings.
+We do not pay interest for any funds that we may owe to such a related company.
+Working capital equals current assets minus current liabilities, including the current portion of long term debt.
+We had a working capital surplus of \$2.21 million including the current portion of long term debt of \$14.81 million as of December 31, 2015.